For the Next Time it Hits You – A Guide to Depression and Anxiety

 Thoughts form actual physical structures in your brain.
 Tree-like structures.
 Dr Leaf describes these structures, and how to change them, in depth in her book Cleaning up your Mental Mess.
 Her book and the accompanying app take you through a 63 day process of journaling.
 This reveals old thought patterns, and then walks you through how to change them.

-Personally, I disco”From a simple biological perspective, it may appear that the survival of the physical organism ought to be nature’s ultimate goal.
-It would seem, however, that the existence of an autonomous, self regulating psyche is nature’s higher purpose.
-Mind and spirit can survive grievous physical injury, but time and again we see that the physical body begins to succumb when psychic integrity and freedom are jeopardized.”vered that I had a tremendous amount of religious guilt floating around the back of my head.
-While I don’t consciously even believe in hell, I had old thoughts like “if I fail at this I’m doomed for eternity” buried deep in my subconscious. …and well that won’t help you reduce anxiety!
+Personally, I discovered that I had a tremendous amount of religious guilt floating around the back of my head.
+While I don’t consciously even believe in hell, I had old thoughts like “if I fail at this I’m doomed for eternity” buried deep in my subconscious. …and well that won’t help reduce your anxiety!

 Cleaning up Your Mental Mess and the Neurocycle app are without a doubt the closest things I’ve found to a cure for depression.
 For me it was huge and I can’t recommend it enough.